IvoVellekoop/openwfs/docs/source/readme.rst

     trouble = troubleshoot(algorithm=alg, background_feedback=roi_background, frame_source=cam, shutter=shutter)
     trouble.report()

 In this example, `alg` is the wavefront shaping algorithm object, `roi_background` is a `SingleRoi` object that computes the average speckle intensity, `cam` is a `Camera` object and `shutter` is an object to control the shutter.
 The `report()` method prints a report of the analysis and test results to the console.
-For a comprehensive overview of the practical considerations in wavefront shaping, please see TODO: ref (gesubmit naar arxiv).
+For a comprehensive overview of the practical considerations in wavefront shaping, please see TODO: ref (gesubmit naar arxiv, zou maandag public moeten worden).

 .. only:: html or markdown